Bira/octopus-carnival/_drafts/wir-mm-4e-basilisk.md

 Anyway, there are several separate varieties of basilisk, each with a different (but still unpleasant) gaze.
 Some are solitary, some are pack hunters.
-They're a rare case of an animal that originated in the world and managed to spread to the Feywild, so you can find them there as well.
+They're a rare case of a fantastic animal that originated in the world and managed to spread to the Feywild, so you can find them there as well.

 People who manage to tame a basilisk usually employ it as a guard animal in an area where no other allies are present.
-Well, no allies that are not expendable or immune to the gaze anyway.
+Well, no allies that are not expendable or immune to the gaze.
 Common basilisk tamers include demons, who keep them as pets or use them as muscle in incursions to the world.

 ## The Numbers